 The cerebrospinal fluid (CSF) is a clear, colorless fluid that bathes the entire surface of the central nervous system and cushions the brain and spinal cord against concussion or violent changes of position.
 It is contained within a system of fluid-filled cavities called ventricles.
-An adult human has a total volume of 125–150 ml (less than a cupful) of CSF and produces 400–500 ml of it every day.
+An adult human has a total volume of 125–150 milliliters (less than a cupful) of CSF and produces 400–500 milliliters of it every day.
 Since it's replaced several times a day, CSF flushes the central nervous system.

 The CSF is produced mainly by a structure known as the choroid plexus in the lateral, third and fourth ventricles.
 It flows from the lateral ventricle to the third ventricle through the interventricular foramen (also called the foramen of Monro).
 The third ventricle and fourth ventricle are connected to each other by the cerebral aqueduct (also called the aqueduct of Sylvius).
 CSF then flows into the subarachnoid space through the foramina of Luschka, of which there are two, and the foramen of Magendie.

 Absorption of the CSF into the bloodstream takes place in the superior sagittal sinus through structures called arachnoid villi.
 When the CSF pressure is greater than the venous pressure, CSF will flow into the bloodstream.
 However, the arachnoid villi act as one-way valves: if the CSF pressure is less than the venous pressure, the arachnoid villi will not let blood pass into the ventricular system.

 The CSF protects the brain from damage by "buffering" the brain.
 In other words, the CSF acts to cushion a blow to the head and lessen the impact.